egafossojm/egafosso/README.md

 - 👋 Hi, I’m @EGA
 - 👀 I’m interested in Cloud, Networking and Linux/DevOps environments
 - 🌱 I’m currently learning IoT and AWS Cloud
-- 💞️ I’m looking to collaborate on Infrastructures or Hybrid Cloud Projects
+- 💞️ I’m looking to collaborate on Infrastructure or Hybrid Cloud Projects
 - 📫 How to reach me ...
     E-mail : egafosso@gmail.com
     LinkedIn : https://www.linkedin.com/in/ega-fosso/